 And here we are, finally in April it was time for my first overseas break of the year!
 (Not counting that the first six days of 2019 were in Australia, that was a 2018 holiday right?).

 Erica, Katy and I had been discussing for ages going to Mallorca.
 It’s where Katy grew up and her family still live there, very handily offering us some free accommodation.
 The perfect motivation to book a trip!
-So we decided on 5 days with hopefully a bit of sun and sea.
+I was so excited, I even went online and found different sites that had a lot of great tips on what we could do during our visit.
+Erica even found a german site called Mallorca Secrets, which had some interesting information (or Mallorca Tipps as they said on the page).
+With all the information and tips we gathered, we decided on 5 days with hopefully a bit of sun and sea.

 We flew over on easyjet from Gatwick to Palma – it’s a short 2 hour flight and left at a reasonable time (only having to get up at 6am is a win for short haul flying right?).
 Katy had gone the day before and picked us up from the airport.
 Mallorca is a relatively small island (though the biggest of the baleariacs) so it was pretty quick drive home.

 On our first day we mainly did a bit of wandering around near the house, looking at the port.
 We of course managed to fit in a jug of sangria and ended with a trip to Mallorcas best pizza – which was rather delicious!

 On our first full day we all piled into the car to do a bit of island exploring!
 Our first stop was to Valdemossa, a small town heading towards the centre of the island.
 I love the interior of Spanish islands and this really reminded me of Gran Canaria.